4.10. Paraxial Analysis

 4.10.3.
 Paraxial Properties

 The following table provides an overview of supported TMA properties.
-Details on their meaning and calculation are documented in Section 5.5 and more information on the different definitions for focal lengths and powers in Section 5.5.10.
+Details on their definition and calculation are documented in Section 5.5, while more information on the different definitions for focal lengths and powers are found in Section 5.5.10.

 Table 4.15 Properties of a TMA object